-During our IDS Issues-solving exercise, one leader of an important business unit became emotional and tearfully told the company founder and Visionary “I feel that when I give you forecasts, that it’s never enough.
+The leader tearfully told the company’s founder and Visionary: “I feel that when I give you forecasts, they’re never enough.
 I try to tell you the truth, but you always challenge me to raise them.
-Over time, it became easier to just tell you what you want to hear”.
+Over time, it became easier to just tell you what you want to hear.”

-Are you a Visionary founder with high expectations for your team?
-Of course, you are!
-Every Visionary is wired to see potential and opportunity.
-The problems start when the rest of the team, wrestling with day-to-day Issues, try to explain them to the Visionary with the detail and honest assessment of the challenges they see.
-When members of a team cannot (or will not) acknowledge the challenges facing the business, Issues get buried.
-This breeds other Issues because the roots of the “Issues Tree” always grow branches.
-Team trust is often at the root whenever leaders don’t feel they can speak honestly about Issues.
+When members of a team cannot (or will not) acknowledge the challenges facing the business, big issues get buried.
+This lack of acknowledgment often breeds other issues because the roots of the “Issues Tree” always grow branches.
+I often see a breakdown in team trust at the root of issues when leaders don’t feel they can speak honestly about them.

 How can teams bridge this “trust gap?”
 In The Five Dysfunctions of a Team, Patrick Lencioni describes how vulnerability-based trust is essential for constructive conflict and healthy debate among members of a team.